Studiobear/designspek/README.md

 1. The attribute name will get mapped to the css property name.
 You can specify it either in camelCase `(textAlign)` or kebab-case `(text-align)`.
    So, if you know css by heart, you already know 99% of your component's props.

-2. if the value is a string, `svelte-styled-system` first assumes it might be a keypath to your theme object.
+2. if the value is a string, `designspek` first assumes it might be a keypath to your theme object.
 It uses [(dlv)](https://github.com/developit/dlv) under the hood.
 If the path can not be resolved, the the resolution will fallback to the input value. (input: `textAlign="center"` => center can not be found in the theme so the output is just `text-align: center;`)

 ```jsx
 {